MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

 </pre>

-I tested this by editing the output file to make style4 graphics invisible and that seemed to do what we wanted.
+I tested this by editing the output file to make style4 graphics invisible and that seemed to do what we wanted, except that part of the srawing scale graphic also uses style4.

 The command line argument --purge_css_classes can be used to provide a comma separated list of CSS class names. any SVG elements that use any of those classes will be removed.

-## REal-World Scaling
+## Real-World Scaling

+Box probing as described above was used to identify the graphical elements that depict the scale of the drawing.
+These elements can be extracted to a separate group and translated to be closer to the part of the drawing that we intend to keep.

+By examining the transforms of the text elements in the g.drawingScale element it can be determined that 16 real world feet correspond to 45 units in the SVG viewBox coordinate system.